lsst/qserv/admin/python/lsst/qserv/testing/README.md

 variables `SLURM_NTASKS` and `SLURM_NODEID` (see
 https://slurm.schedmd.com/srun.html).
-For this to work correctly one has to make sure that slurm allocates whole node per task, this can be done in different ways, one of then is to pass `-n` and `-N` options with the same values to sbatch/srun.
+For this to work correctly one has to make sure that slurm allocates whole node per task, this can be done in different ways, one of them is to pass `--ntasks` and `--nodes` options with the same values to sbatch/srun.

 Here is an example of a script for sbatch command: